Raul Gureden (Voiced by Go Inoue)

 - One-Winged Angel: Two moments of this in Reversal

-- More Than Mind Control: More or less; in Original Generation Gaiden, it resorts to this to control Lamia since normal reprogramming isn't enough, yet it misses one tiny black box which ends up enabling her to recover.
+- More Than Mind Control: In Original Generation Gaiden, Duminuss resorts to this to control Lamia since normal reprogramming isn't enough, yet it misses one tiny black box which ends up enabling her to recover.

 - Smug Snake: In Original Generation Gaiden, Duminuss works with fellow Smug Snake Mizal Touval.